find my tablet

 You can also share device information with other Galaxy phone users so that a buddy can find your handset.
 You can also link to Find My Mobile within the app if you require more tracking options.

-Using the Samsung Dive to Find your Tablet
+How to use Samsung Dive to find your Tablet

 Samsung Dive is a service that allows you to track, lock, ring, and clean your Galaxy tablets from afar.
 Calls/messages can also be forwarded and call logs can be retrieved by Galaxy smartphone owners.
 Here’s how to do it:

-- Allow Google to access location services by enabling “Remote controls.”
+- Step #3: Allow Google to access location services by enabling “Remote controls.”
 Make sure “Use Wi-Fi networks” and “Remote controls” are both checked in Settings > Location and security.

-- Log in with your Samsung account on the Samsung Dive website.
+- Step #4: Log in with your Samsung account on the Samsung Dive website.

 When you select a device, the right panel displays all of the possible remote controls: